Draghi stepped in during euro’s darkest hour

 Italy was struggling with high borrowing costs in the bond market, Greece needed a second bailout, and the breakup of the shared euro currency, one of the European Union’s core projects, seemed possible.
 On that day Draghi told an investment conference in London that the euro was “irreversible” and added that “within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough.”

 In the following weeks Draghi convinced the national central bank heads and top ECB officials to back a plan to buy unlimited amounts of the government bonds of euro countries facing financial pressure.
-The promise was so bold that it convinced international investors that the euro would not break up: the bond market was calmed, and the program never needed to be used.
+The promise was so bold that it convinced international investors that the euro would not break up: the bond market was calmed , and the program never needed to be used.

 “Draghi turned the ECB into the de facto lender of last resort for the eurozone governments,” said economist Florian Hense at Berenberg bank.
 “This act almost single-handedly ended the euro crisis.”